Diabetic Foot Pain: Symptoms, Causes, and Treatment

 - Pain in the feet and legs

-- Changes in foot structure due to nerve damage
+- Changes in the structure of the foot due to nerve damage

 Diagnosmetod | Behandlingsalternativ | Fördelar med SkoKomforten™ |